International Center for Promotion of Enterprises: Council

-The current President of the ICPE Council is Member State India.
+The current president of the ICPE Council is Member State India.

-Late Dr Anton Vratuša was the Council's Honorary President until passing away in 2017.
+Late Dr Anton Vratuša was the council's honorary president until dying in 2017.

-International Cooperation
+International cooperation

-ICPE maintains close contacts with UN programs and agencies, especially with UNIDO in Vienna, UNCTAD in Geneva, the international finance institutions (IFIs) and the EU.
+The ICPE maintains close contacts with UN programs and agencies, especially with UNIDO in Vienna, UNCTAD in Geneva, the international finance institutions (IFIs) and the EU.

-In 2009, the work of ICPE was highlighted in a number of EU strategic documents, including the EU-Brazil Summit and the 2009 EU-India Summit. the then Director General Stefan Bogdan Šalej was awarded Order of the Sun, the highest award bestowed by the nation of Peru.
+In 2009, the work of the ICPE was highlighted in a number of EU strategic documents, including the EU-Brazil Summit and the 2009 EU-India Summit. the then Director General Stefan Bogdan Šalej was awarded Order of the Sun, the highest award bestowed by the nation of Peru.
 A variety of research and consultancy projects were undertaken with regional and national chambers of industry and commerce as well as universities, private and public enterprises and other institutions around the world including those in non-member states.
-ICPE continues to engage itself with institutions in member states as also countries outside ICPE’s membership.
+The ICPE continues to engage itself with institutions in member states as also countries outside the ICPE's membership.

 Activities

-Global Seminars and Expert Group Meetings
+Global seminars and expert group meetings

-ICPE hosts frequent conferences, seminars and expert group meetings, providing a unique platform for the exchange of ideas and best practices among practitioners, academics and other stakeholders.
+The ICPE hosts frequent conferences, seminars and expert group meetings, providing a unique platform for the exchange of ideas and best practices among practitioners, academics and other stakeholders.
 The aim of these meetings is to facilitate paradigm shifts in the way governments and enterprises address their most important governance, management and leadership challenges.

-A Global Training and Research Hub
+A global training and research hub

-One to four week modules bringing together participants from different global regions for in-depth immersion on a given subject.
+One- to four-week modules bringing together participants from different global regions for in-depth immersion on a given subject.
 The first half of the module is typically conducted at the ICPE headquarters in Ljubljana, while the second half takes participants on a tour of businesses and international organizations in different European countries.

 Projects

 The ICPE conducts research and consulting for the benefit of member states, affiliate members and other partners.
-The Center works with partners to secure requisite project and program funding from Development banks, IFIs, the EU and others.
+The center works with partners to secure requisite project and program funding from Development banks, IFIs, the EU and others.